Money Calculator

 Do banks in India use flat rate or reducing balance?

-All scheduled commercial banks in India (SBI, HDFC, ICICI, Axis, etc.) are required by RBI to use the reducing balance method for all loan products — home loans, car loans, personal loans, and education loans.
-Flat rate loans are primarily used by NBFCs, microfinance institutions, some credit cooperatives, and informal moneylenders.
-Some personal loan apps also quote flat rates to make their rates sound lower.
-Always verify the method before signing any loan agreement.
+All scheduled commercial banks in India - SBI, HDFC Bank, ICICI Bank, Axis Bank, Kotak Mahindra Bank, PNB, Bank of Baroda, and others - are required by RBI to use the reducing balance method for all retail loan products, including home loans, car loans, personal loans, and education loans.
+Flat rate loans are primarily used by NBFCs, microfinance institutions (MFIs), credit cooperatives, and informal moneylenders.
+Some personal loan apps also quote flat rates to make their rates sound lower than they actually are.
+Always verify the interest calculation method before signing any loan agreement.

 Which is better - flat rate or reducing balance?

 Reducing balance is always better for the borrower when comparing loans at the same quoted rate.
 The flat rate method systematically overstates the interest you pay relative to the stated rate.
 A 12% flat rate loan charges nearly the same total interest as a 21–22% reducing balance loan - but sounds cheaper.
-When comparing any two loans, convert both to reducing balance equivalent rates first, then compare apples to apples.
+When comparing any two loans, convert both to reducing balance equivalent rates (or compare APRs from the Key Fact Statement) first, then compare apples to apples.

-Why do lenders use flat rates if it's more expensive for borrowers?
+Why do lenders use flat rates if it is more expensive for borrowers?

 Flat rates are used precisely because they make the loan sound cheaper.
-A borrower comparing '12% flat' versus '18% reducing' intuitively assumes the flat rate loan is cheaper — but it isn't.
+A borrower comparing '12% flat' versus '18% reducing' intuitively assumes the flat rate loan is cheaper - but it is not.
 The actual interest cost of 12% flat (over 2 years) is equivalent to about 21% reducing.
-NBFCs and informal lenders use this to attract borrowers who don't know the difference.
-This is why financial literacy around flat vs reducing rates is so important.
+NBFCs and informal lenders use this to attract borrowers who are not familiar with the difference.
+This information asymmetry is one of the core reasons financial literacy around flat vs reducing rates is so important for Indian borrowers in 2026.

 Is the rule of thumb 'flat rate × 2 = reducing rate' accurate?

 The rough rule of thumb is: Flat rate × 1.8 to 2.0 ≈ equivalent reducing rate.
 This approximation is most accurate for 2–3 year tenures.
-For shorter tenures (6–12 months), the multiplier is higher (2.0–2.2×).
-For longer tenures (5 years), the multiplier is lower (1.6–1.8×).
-The exact conversion depends on both the rate and the tenure — which is why using this calculator gives a more precise answer than the rule of thumb.
+For shorter tenures (6–12 months), the multiplier is higher (2.0–2.2×) because a greater proportion of the loan is still outstanding for more of the loan tenure.
+For longer tenures (5 years), the multiplier is lower (1.6–1.8×) because the reducing balance naturally brings the average outstanding principal closer to half the original.
+Use our calculator for precise conversion.

-Can I prepay a flat rate loan early?
+Can I save money by prepaying a flat rate loan?

-Technically yes, but prepaying a flat rate loan doesn't save as much interest as you'd expect.
-With a reducing balance loan, prepayment reduces the outstanding principal on which future interest is calculated — saving substantial interest.
-With a flat rate loan, the total interest is pre-computed on the original principal regardless of how quickly you repay.
-Some flat rate lenders do recalculate on prepayment, but many don't — effectively locking in the full interest even if you repay early.
-Always check the prepayment clause specifically for flat rate loans.
+Technically yes, but prepaying a flat rate loan usually does not save as much interest as you would expect compared to prepaying a reducing balance loan.
+With a reducing balance loan, prepayment reduces the outstanding principal on which all future interest is calculated - saving substantial interest on every future EMI.
+With a flat rate loan, the total interest is pre-computed on the original principal at the start of the loan.
+Many lenders do not proportionally reduce the total interest when you prepay, effectively locking in the full interest amount regardless of how quickly you repay.
+Always ask your lender specifically: 'If I prepay ₹X today, how much total interest do I save?' and get it in writing before making the payment.